MediaComem/comem-archidep/ex/sftp-deployment.md

 > notation that tells the PHP development server to accept connections on any IP
 > address.

-You should be able to access the application in a browser at your server's IP address and the correct port (e.g. `W.X.Y.Z:3000`).
+You (and everbody else) should be able to access the application in a browser at your server's IP address and the correct port (e.g. `W.X.Y.Z:3000`).

+## What have I done?

+You have **deployed** a PHP application to a server running in the Amazon Web Services cloud.

+The application is now publicly accessible by anyone on the Internet, at your instance's elastic IP address.